 In August 2010, Danielle was specially appointed by the Chief Justice of the Eleventh Circuit Court of Appeals, Ed Carnes, to brief and orally argue a claim on behalf of a pro se petitioner before the appellate court.
 Despite this being her first time before the 11th Circuit, she won the appeal on behalf of her client.

-In the fall of 2014 and spring of 2015, Danielle joined the faculty at Faulkner University Jones School of Law as an Adjunct Professor where she taught Pre-trial Practice to 2nd and 3rd year law students.
+In the fall of 2014 and spring of 2015, Danielle joined the faculty at Faulkner University’s Jones School of Law, where she taught Pre-trial Practice to 2nd and 3rd year law students, as an adjunct professor.
 The course was designed to provide a comprehensive overview of civil litigation in federal courts, from case investigation to settlement negotiations.

-A native of Montgomery, Danielle graduated from Auburn Montgomery with a Bachelor's degree in Economics in 1999, followed by a Masters of Business Administration in 2001.
+A native of Montgomery, Danielle graduated from Auburn Montgomery with a bachelor’s degree in economics in 1999, followed by a master of business administration in 2001.
 She began a career in commercial banking, spending five years with Regions Bank and two years at Compass Bank before entering law school.